• Home

 Dig into Midjourney's docs

-Despite the awkward interface, Midjourney has a lot of powerful features.
+Midjourney is packed with powerful features, and I'm only scraping the surface here.
 The best way to find out exactly what you can and can't do with it is to check out the help docs.
 Have a look at the guide to prompting, how to use image prompts, the remix feature, and multi-prompts.

 Have fun

 Midjourney is a lot of fun to use because you don't have to fight too hard to get beautiful results.
 Just try things, and if they don't work out, tweak your prompt and try again.
-Also be sure to check out what kinds of things other people are making.
-Since it's mostly all public, you'll have plenty to work with, and the Discord server can be pretty inspiring.
+Trial and error is by far the fastest way to figure out what Midjourney is capable of.

 Midjourney FAQs and tips